opendocsg/opendoc-state-courts-practice-directions/PART-05-Hearings-Via-Skype.md

 ### Dress and etiquette

-(6) Where hearings are conducted by video conferencing, all court rules and practices on dress and etiquette will continue to apply.
+(6) Where hearings are conducted by video conferencing or telephone conferencing, all court rules and practices on dress and etiquette will continue to apply.
 However, it will not be necessary to stand and/or bow to the Court at the start or end of the hearing or to stand when addressing the Court, when otherwise required to do so for physical attendance.

 ### Records of hearing